 - a.
 Detentions will be issued on the day of the offense. - b.
 Detention forms are signed by the parent and returned to the teacher the following day.
-This procedure assures the school that the parent is aware of the detention and the necessity to provide transportation either to school by 7:45 a.m. or from school at 4:15 p.m.
+This procedure assures the school that the parent is aware of the detention and the necessity to provide transportation either to school by 7:45AMor from school at 4:15PM.

-Student receiving three school detentions for behavior infractions, a conference will be held with the teacher, principal/administrator, student, and parent and a Behavioral Contract may be initiated.
-Reception of a fourth detention may warrant an in-school suspension depending on the severity of the offense, the number of times the offense has been committed, the factor precipitating the behavior and the age of the child.
+A conference will be held with the principal/ administrator, teacher, student, and parent, and a behavioral contract may be initiated, should a student receive three school detentions for behavior infractions.
+Reception of a fourth detention may warrant an in-school suspension depending on the severity of the offense, the number of times the offense has been committed, the factor precipitating the behavior, and the age of the child.